viktormiok/tigaR/README.md

 For building a Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaR/blob/main/Dockerf) (available in this repo) and run the following command to create it:
 ```
-docker build -t tigaR .
+docker build -t tigaR.
 ```
-This will create a __`tigaR`__ docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
+This will create a __`tigaR`__ Docker image on your system (please be patient, as the build could take approximately 30-50 minutes to finish).
 You can then run it using the following command:
 ```
 docker run -d -p 8787:8787 -e PASSWORD=pass --name tigaR -it tigaR